-One more click on the right mouse button gets you in mouse view mode.
-The mouse cursor becomes a \leftrightarrow . sign.
-This allows you to move your virtual head all around.
-Click the left mouse button to center the view back in.
-A third right-click will bring you again in standard mouse pointer mode.
+Clicking the right mouse button again gets you in mouse view mode.
+In this mode the mouse cursor will be a \leftrightarrow . sign.
+This allows you to look around easily.
+Clicking the left mouse button will re-center the view.
+A further right click will return you to the normal mouse mode.

-The right mouse button cycles the mouse through three modes:
+To summarize, the right mouse button cycles the mouse through three modes:

 - Normal mode.
-This mode allows to click on the menu and on the instrument panel. - Yoke mode.
-The mouse controls the yoke (+ pointer shape).
-(The pointer can no longer leave the FlightGear window.) - View mode.
+This mode allows you to click on the menu and on the instrument panel. - Yoke mode.
+The mouse controls the yoke (+ pointer shape). - View mode.
 The mouse controls the direction you look towards ↔) pointer shape).